 The percentage distribution of the categories of a characteristic for each sex is the basis of most of the gender indicators.
-A few examples are the labour force participation rate, literacy rate, school attendance rate, or contraceptive use.
-Based on the proportions calculated in the data columns 3 and 4 in Table 4.1, two indicators of the status of women and men on the labour market can be directly figured out.
-For example, the proportion of women who are employed (39 per cent in our case) is actually the indicator employment-to-population ratio, one of the indicators for the first Millennium Development Goal, on eradication of poverty and hunger.
-Furthermore the proportion of women who are employed or unemployed give the labour force participation rate (in our case, the labour force participation for women is 39+2=41 per cent).
-Based on the data presented in the table two other indicators can be calculated: unemployment rate (which is the proportion of unemployed in the total of employed and unemployed); and employment rate (which is the proportion of employed in the total of employed and unemployed).
+A few examples include the labour force participation rate, the literacy rate, the school attendance rate and contraceptive use.
+Based on the proportions calculated in columns 3 and 4 in table IV.1, two indicators of the status of women and men on the labour market can be directly figured out.
+For example, the proportion of women who are employed (39 per cent in our case) is actually the indicator employment-to-population ratio, one of the indicators for the first Millennium Development Goal on the eradication of poverty and hunger.
+Furthermore, the proportion of women who are employed or unemployed give the labour force participation rate (in our case, the labour force participation for women is 39+2=41 per cent).
+Based on the data presented in the table, two other indicators can be calculated: unemployment rate (which is the proportion of unemployed in the total of employed and unemployed); and employment rate (which is the proportion of employed in the total of employed and unemployed).

 ||Sex distribution (per cent)